ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> I cannot give you the formula for success, but I can give you the formula for failure: which is: Try to please everybody.
+> The harder you fall, the higher you bounce.
 >
-> - Herbert Swope
+> -
 <!-- END_JOKE_SECTION -->